mrothNET/cbor-core/README.md

 A Rust implementation of [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-25.html), the deterministic subset of CBOR (RFC 8949).

-This crate encodes and decodes CBOR using owned data structures rather than Serde traits.
-Values can be constructed, inspected, and modified directly, which is a better fit when the goal is to work with CBOR as a data format in its own right rather than as a serialization layer for Rust types.
+This crate encodes and decodes CBOR using owned data structures.
+Values can be constructed, inspected, and modified directly, which is a better fit when the goal is to work with CBOR as a data format in its own right.

-This is the first public review of the library.
-The API is not yet stable and may change in future releases.
+This library is in development.
+The API is not stable yet and may change in future releases.

 ## Status

-The implementation targets draft-rundgren-cbor-core-25 and passes all test vectors from Appendix A of that specification, including rejection of non-deterministic encodings.
+The implementation currently targets `draft-rundgren-cbor-core-25` (this might change in the future) and passes all test vectors from Appendix A of that specification, including rejection of non-deterministic encodings.

-Supported types: integers (including arbitrary-precision via tags 2 and 3), IEEE 754 floats (half, single, double), byte strings, text strings, arrays, maps, tagged values, and simple values (null, booleans).
+Supported types: integers and big integers, IEEE 754 floats (half, single, double), byte strings, text strings, arrays, maps, tagged values, and simple values (null, booleans).

+Arrays and maps are heterogeneous and keys can be any CBOR types including arrays and maps themselves.

-Encoding is deterministic: integers and floats use their shortest form, and map keys are sorted in canonical order.
+Encoding is deterministic: integers and floats use their shortest form, and map keys are encoded in sorted canonical order.
+Decoding rejects non-deterministic data as stated in the CBOR::Core draft.
 NaN values, including signaling NaNs and custom payloads, are preserved through round-trips.

-Not yet implemented: CBOR::Core diagnostic notation, Int53, DateTime/EpochTime wrappers, and optional integrations with external crates (num_bigint, half, time, chrono).
+Not yet implemented: CBOR::Core diagnostic notation, and DateTime/EpochTime wrappers.

+Undecided: Int53 and optional integrations with external crates (num_bigint, half, time, chrono) etc.

 ## Usage